 Borne through many nations and over many seas

 I come to these wretched funeral rites, brother mine,

-so that I might finally hand you over with the gift of death
+so that I might hand you over with a final tribute in death

 and speak in vain to your silent ashes,

 since fortune indeed has stolen you yourself away from me –